fherreralab/fherreralab.github.io/MIRO.md

 permalink: /MIRO/
 ---

-Our group is part of the [Millenium Institute for Research in Optics][MIRO] (MIRO), a government-funded collaboration between researchers at five Chilean universities dedicated to study fundamental and applied science enabled by classical and quantum optics.
+The [Millenium Institute for Research in Optics][MIRO] (MIRO) is a government-funded collaboration between researchers at five Chilean universities dedicated to study fundamental and applied science enabled by classical and quantum optics.

 # Novel Quantum Light Sources